Steve Brown – GA2023 Scientific Symposium Australian Co-chair

 Ona Vileikis – GA2023 Scientific Symposium International Co-chair

 Ona Vileikis is PhD, architect and cultural heritage specialist, researcher at the Institute of Archaeology, University College London (UCL).
 I also collaborate worldwide with local professionals and government officials, UNESCO, ICCROM, ICESCO, WMF, IICAS, ICOMOS and the private sector, in the fields of capacity building and consulting regarding the World Heritage Convention, inventories, digital heritage documentation, conservation and monitoring practices, and heritage impact assessments.
 I have been serving as advisor to the UNESCO Silk Roads World Heritage nomination for more than a decade.
 I am also co-editor of the Journal of Cultural Heritage Management and Sustainable Development.
 At ICOMOS I am an expert member of the Executive Committee of CIPA Heritage Documentation and communication officer at the Sustainable Development Goals Working Group.
-As international co-chair of the GA2023 Scientific Symposium and heading our translations group I promote a diverse and inclusive event.
+As international co-chair of the GA2023 Scientific Symposium and heading our language dirveristy team I promote a diverse and inclusive event.
 I’m thrilled to work with our team and welcome all participants in Sydney!

 Tracy Ireland - Australia ICOMOS; University of Canberra; Editor, Historic Environment